microsoft/fast/specs/slider/slider.md

 A designer can override any internal styling applied to the slotted labels, the background track, the slider track and the thumb(s) if appropriate.

 ### Features
-- Implement your own lower and upper thumb UI, default provided
+- Implement your own thumb UI, default provided
 - Implement your own background and slider track UI, default provided
 - Handle the `slider`'s `onValueChange` callback to be notified when the value has changed.
 - Customize the tick marks along the track